DC1809/Kaggle_Case_Studies/README.md

 > 🤖 What You'll Find Here:
 >
-**Simple ML Models: **I'm starting with easy-peasy models.
+**Simple ML Models: ** I'm starting with easy-peasy models.
 Think of them as the ABCs of Machine Learning.
-We're talking Linear Regression, which is like making a straight line fit through points, and other beginner-friendly stuff.

 **EDA (Exploratory Data Analysis):** This is where I play detective with data.
 I look at data sets, ask them questions, and try to understand their stories.
 It's a bit like being a data detective!